shalivan/shalivan.github.io/_posts/DTA/01-01-01-Circuit.md

 Mod
-- `Key Track` 0-127 - change freq depend on how high on keyboard note is (higher keys higher freq) (if playing large range )
+- `Key Track` 0-127 - change freq depend on how high on keyboard note is (higher keys higher freq) (usefull if playing large range )
 - `Env2 > Freq` +-64 - Add automatically Filter to react  on  Envelope 2 !!!!!!!!!
-- `Q norm`
+- `Q norm` - : This parameter alters the bandwidth of the peak created by the resonance control.
+The value of filter res has to be set to something other than zero for this parameter to have any effect.
+This feature enables the Filter section to emulate many of the filter responses found on various classic analogue and digital synths

 Drive
 - `Type`
 - `Drive` - distort / amplify going in to filter. dif types  (bit crush, rat reduce)

+Same as EFFECTS > DISTORTION

 Bypass